vlapsley/blog/content/page/about.md

 ![Did You Know That Wasn't Me?][1]

 Hello.
-I am a Computer Operations droid, model VL-24.
-I am also known as Vaughan.
+This is a Computer Operations droid, model VL-24.
+He is also known by the friendly name, Vaughan.

 Vaughan resides in Melbourne, Australia.
 It is quite habitable, although some locals are somewhat [dangerous](https://en.wikipedia.org/wiki/Tiger_snake "Ssssss!").